suterma/replayer-pwa/doc/media-handling/README.md

 ## Media Handler interface

-A media handler (e.g. class `MediaHandler` of `IMediaHandler`) provides all neccessary manipulation features for the media of a Replayer track, including
+A media handler (e.g. class `HtmlMediaHandler` of `IMediaHandler`) provides all neccessary manipulation features for the media of a Replayer track, including

 -   Play/Pause/Stop
 -   Looping